luisabreu84/flutter_notes/README.md

 New Features:
 - Allow to: Edit and Delete actions.
 - Allow to create and edit with rich content using flutter_quill package

+Important:
+- Change setting to work with your own Firebase instance.